fetlab/website/content/people/dhwanit.md

 homepage: http://people.rit.edu/dmm8396
 twitter: im_batman_007

 **Dhwanit Mehta** is a graduate student in Human-Computer Interaction at RIT.
-His current interest lies in Design, Development and Research Related to User Experience Design
+His current interest lies in design, development and research related to user experience design.